Infectious diseases clinical outcomes

 2. Viral load results

 Another important marker of the management of HIV is viral load, which is a test to determine the level of HIV in the body.
 The quantity of virus is measured in 'copies per ml' of blood.
 The lower the number, the less active virus is present.
-The treatment aim is to maximally suppress the virus (viral load equal to or less than 50 copies per ml) so that the CD4 counts can normalise.
+The treatment aim is to maximally suppress the virus (viral load less than 50 copies per ml) to help the CD4 count to remain in the normal range.
 Normalisation of CD4 counts means that children are less likely to become unwell or get serious infections.

 The line chart and table below show the percentage of GOSH patients and the percentage of total paediatric patients across UK and Ireland who have a viral load of equal to or less than 50 copies per ml, 12 months after starting combined Anti-Retroviral Therapy (cART).

 |Years||GOSH||UK & Ireland|

-|2005 to 2009||19/28 (68%)||277/439 (63%)|
+|2005 to 2009||37/53 (70%)||275/435 (63%)|

-* Response is based on the viral load value nearest 12 months (+/-3 months) after cART initiation
+¹ Response is based on the viral load value nearest 12 months (+/-3 months) after cART initiation

-** cART is defined as: first combination ART composed of three or more drugs across two or more classes (excluding unboosted Protease inhibitors (PIs)), or three nucleoside reverse transcriptase inhibitors (NRTIs) including Abacavir (ABC).
+² Defined as: first combination ART composed of 3 or more drugs across two classes (excluding unboosted Protease Inhibitor (PI), or three nucleoside reverse transcript inhibitors (NRTIs) including Abacavir (ABC)).

 About the information

 Anonymous information is submitted to the Collaborative HIV Paediatric Study (CHIPS) database for national comparison.
 This information was provided by the Collaborative HIV Paediatric Study and GOSH reports are published annually.